Daksh-404/SIFT-algo-self/README.md

 ## Examples:

 ### EXPLAINATION:
-The lines which look like the radius of the circle actually represent the orienation of that particular **Keypoint**.
+The lines which look like the radius of the circle actually represent the orientation of that particular **Keypoint**.

 #### Original Image 1:
 ![vintage_cars](vintage-american-cars-havana-cuba.jpg)